mhkarsten/oop-project-Q3/README.md

 Strong points:

-*  Able to fully be focused on what I'm doing/coding
+*  Able to fully be focused on what I'm doing/coding, sometimes being nonresponsive.
-*  Pushing through with stuff even if it's a bumpy ride
+*  Pushing through with stuff even if it's a bumpy ride, motivating others to keep working.

 Weak points:

-*  Going into too much detail and kinda wasting time on perfecting small things.
+*  Going into too much detail and kinda wasting time on perfecting small things, bringing up things that should be done later after the basics.
-*  Easily becoming down if something doesn't work
+*  Easily becoming down if something doesn't work, in a team this results in me telling my coworkers what's wrong.